DongChen06/In-vehicle-Driving-Quality-Monitoring/README.md

 ===============

 - Built by Dong Chen, Pengyu Chu, Zhaojian Li from Michigan State University
-- Started on Oct.19, 2019, Lastly updated on Oct.22, 2019
+- Started on Oct.19, 2019, Lastly updated on Nov.19, 2019

 Overview
 -------

 This project aims at building a on-device APP used to asist human drivers.
-This APP combines three functions: object detection(vehicle, traffic light, traffic sign, pedestrain (in future)), lane deviation estimation and distance estimation.
+This APP combines three basic functions: object detection(vehicle, traffic light, traffic sign, pedestrain, lane deviation estimation and distance estimation.

 #### Motivation:
 To be added...

 Part1.
-Project Building On Ubuntu
+Project Building Offline
 -------

 ### Object Detection Module
-To be added...
+We use the deep learning methods to do object detection.
+To be specific, we use the [YOLO-v3]( https://pjreddie.com/darknet/yolo/) to do object detection, here we are only curious traffic-related objects, such as vehicles, pedestrain, traffic lights and stop signs.

 ### Lane Deviation Module